anna099/hegel/actualisation/1-ethos.md

 Brandom's Stage Three is one that incorporates both ethos and subjectivity -- ethics and morality.

-In the last paragraph before Hegel actually examines the three shapes of individualism, he gives a dense summary of how these three shapes develop.
+In the last paragraph before Hegel actually examines the shapes of individualism, he gives a dense summary of how these shapes develop.
 This development runs parallels to the story in the *Self-Consciousness* chapter;
 however, rather than dealing with a singular object or a singular Other, the rational individual deals with *communities*; this is not surprising, given that